 Generally, a new build is easier in terms of compliance with regulations, codes, and even just concepts, not all of which are mandatory.
-This is primarily because the initial design can ensure that the orientation of the building maximizes things like solar and natural cooling that will make the home more -efficient.
+This is primarily because the initial design can ensure that the orientation of the building maximizes things like solar energy and natural cooling that will make the home more energy-efficient.
 But there are many more dynamics at play including insulation, moisture, and aesthetics.

 Ultimately, the aim is to maximize the environmental performance of any building.
 Done correctly, an energy-efficient home will be more comfortable and will cost less to run.